If the idea of proving social media ROI seems frightening, you’re not alone.

 - Written social media strategy to guide every piece of content published, including social ad campaigns.

-Here at Kruse Control, we always promote strategy before tactics.
+Here at Kruse Control, we promote strategy before tactics.
 When your social media isn’t working, chances are tactics are being deployed without a strategy to back them up.

 It’s impossible to prove social media ROI without a written strategy.